drexed/lite-form/README.md

   def create_action
     # Propagation methods help you perform an action on an object.
     # If successful is returns the result else it adds the object
     # errors to the form object.
-Available propagation methods are
+Available propagation methods are:
     # `create_and_return!(object, params)`, `update_and_return!(object, params)`,
     # `save_and_return!(object)`, and `destroy_and_return!(object)`
     create_and_return!(User, attributes)